 Who are some of the key people I need to interact with prior to investing?

-3. RC General Partner/Manager/Director (required for RC based EB5): This is someone who runs the RC.
-Take a lot of care to vet your investment by asking plenty of questions to your RC representative and validating statements with your investment advisor and lawyer.
-Talk to multiple RCs to get a comparison.
+3. Regional Center General Partner/Manager/Director (required for Regional Center based EB5): This is someone who manages the Regional center.
+Investors should prepare and create a list of questions to discuss with the Regional Center representative and validate the responses with your investment advisor and lawyer.
+Talk to multiple Regional centers to do a comparison.

-What are the key steps to the RC EB5 Process?
+What are the key steps to the EB5 Process?

 4. Filing I-526 (Immigration petition for EB5)

 5. Filing for conditional green card (CGC) either through consular processing (CP) or Adjustment of Status (AOS)

 6. Filing I-829 to remove conditions before end of 2 years after receiving green card.